Future Vertical Lift Takes Rotorcraft Sustainment to New Heights

 “This approach to sustainment drives down overall life cycle cost, because you’re maximizing the use of your components for every individual aircraft.
 Ultimately, you’re reserving parts and maintenance for the aircraft that truly need it,” says Gharibian.

-Advanced Sustainment Concepts to Meet Tomorrow’s Mission Needs
+Advanced Sustainment Capabilities to Meet Tomorrow’s Mission Needs

-This approach positions FVL to not just reduce maintenance, but to meet the Army’s ask for Maintenance-Free Operating Periods in which helicopters could operate without the need for service for an extended period of time — up to three months.
-Moreover, with Sikorsky’s Fleet Decision Tool, fleet commanders can aggregate data from individual aircraft based on operational requirements, aircraft health assessment and maintenance flow to ensure they’re optimizing readiness and aircraft availability across the entire fleet.
+Moreover, fleet commanders can aggregate information from individual aircraft based on operational requirements, aircraft health assessment and maintenance flow to generate combat power while optimizing readiness and aircraft availability across the entire fleet.

 Ultimately, decades of experience from both Sikorsky and Lockheed Martin, and a four-decade relationship with the U.S. Army, have allowed sustainment efforts to move into the 21st Century.